Cody's Corner

 Closing Remarks

 With these five principles, I know you will be successful at utilizing social media with in your health organization.
 Remember, "there is no such thing as failure, only feedback" - Dr. Stephen Firsing.
+Have a happy and healthy day!

 -Cody